strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 ## Example time

-Let us understand the working of this tool with an interesting problem Suppose we have 5 kafka Brokers and after looking at the partition details we get to realize that the brokers are not too busy, so we can scale them down to 3.
+Let us understand the working of this tool with an interesting problem Suppose we have 5 Kafka Brokers and after looking at the partition details we get to realize that the brokers are not too busy, so we can scale them down to 3.
-Through this interesting example we will take a look at how the three phases of the Kafka reassignment partition tool(`--generate`, `--execute` and `--verify`) works.
+Through this example we will take a look at how the three phases of the Kafka reassignment partition tool(`--generate`, `--execute` and `--verify`) works.
 We will generate the JSON data that will be used in the `reassignment.json` file.
 We will then scale down the Kafka cluster using the generated `reassignment.json` file.
 The Kafka Cluster that we will use, will be configured to use TLS encryption and simple authentication.